augustin-barillec/google-pandas-load/docs/source/index.rst

 Transfer data seamlessly from and to various locations:

 .. warning::
-   In general, before data is loaded to any location, **transitional** or final, the loader will delete any prior existing data having the same name in the location.
+   By default, before data is loaded to any location, even **transitional**, the loader will delete any prior existing data having the same name in the location.
 The precise behavior is stated `here <Loader.html#pre-deletion>`__.

 .. code-block:: python